About The Area

 Southwestern New Hampshire is known as the “Monadnock Region” and also New Hampshire’s “quiet corner.”
 Mount Monadnock is the most climbed mountain in North America and the second most climbed mountain in the world (after Mt.
 Fuji).
 There is much to do in this region, such as recreation, hiking, lakes, biking, arts and culture, entertainment, museums, antiques, shopping, plenty of places to dine, and much more.
 In addition to the information you’ll find here on the Bridges Inn website, the Monadnock Travel Council website and the Greater Keene Chamber of Commerce website have a wealth of information about the Monadnock Region.

 Due to COVID-19, various businesses and sites might have reopened with new hours or not have opened yet.
+Some places require that you make reservations in advance.
 We suggest contacting them before visiting.

 |The Monadnock Region offers an abundance of choices for fine dining, all within a short drive.
 If you’re looking for simpler fare, you’ll find that too.
 We’d be glad to recommend a great restaurant.
 You’ll find our listings here.|

 |Do you enjoy a fine wine, or local brew?
 You’ll find a nice selection of local wineries, breweries, and distilleries here.|

 |Whether it’s locally-made fine chocolate, gourmet ice cream, or tantalizing confections you’re looking for, you’ll find some great suggestions here.|

 |The Monadnock Region offers various things you can do outdoors.
 Depending on the season you can hike, fish, golf, ski, snowshoe, swim, or pick berries or apples.
 We’ve got lots of suggestions for you.|